-Here is my complete bibliography:
+Here is my complete bibliography as of spring 2021.

 Living On The Earth

 First edition, The Bookworks, Berkeley, 1970.

 30th anniversary edition

 4th Edition (Gibbs Smith, Publisher, 2003) with its distinctive metallic gold embossed sun on the cover, and 100% post consumer waste recycled paper and soy-based ink throughout.

 Being Of The Sun

 Earth Time (Random House, 1972) Poetic astrological calendar with large colorful drawings.

-A Set of Three ChildrenÂ’s Books (1972):
+A Set of Three Children’s Books (1972):

 The Family of Families